BennettDixon/k8s-flux-stack/README.md

 ## Roadmap
 - Improve documentation
+    - Add more info on the terraform code
+    - Add more info on CA certificates for private registries with the k8s cluster
 - Add pre-commit hooks
 - Implement RBAC & Network policies to restrict cross-namespace access
 - Implement automated testing for manifests